 For the 2021 London Design Festival we are pleased to emerge from a two years slumber to present, 'Verdigris Landscapes for the Post Normal Domestic' by Formafantasma.
 The exhibition marks the debut of four novel green glazes to the ExCinere tile line and a new collection of tiled furniture modules that acknowledge our increasing need for more flexible, multi-functional living environments.
 Exhibition design is by London-based design studio, Mentsen.

 Introducing ExCinere, our volcanic-ash-glazed tiles developed in collaboration with Formafantasma.
 Available in two sizes, four glazes, a high slip resistance version for wet areas and special edge pieces.

-Marmoreal® is available in a range of standard dimensions and finishes that suit different applications.
-Get in touch with us for your upcoming project.
+Marmoreal® is available in two colourways in a range of standard dimensions and finishes that suit different applications.

-Meet Formafantasma, the Amsterdam-based design studio behind ExCinere, our volcanic-ash-glazed tiles.
+Meet Formafantasma, the Milan-based design studio behind ExCinere, our volcanic-ash-glazed tiles.

 Japanese architect, Keiji Ashizawa, was commissioned by Blue Bottle Coffee to design their new flagship cafe in Shibuya, Tokyo.
 Ashizawa used over 7,000 ExCinere Tiles as feature elements throughout the project, and in a range of applications that include tables, walls, steps and counter surfaces.
 The tiles even inspired a special cheesecake dish.
 ‘I’ve been fascinated with these tiles since I first saw them in Milan,’ Ashizawa says.
 Other details include Ishinomaki Laboratory benches at the front of the cafe and sofas designed by Ashizawa for Ariake.
 The crafted furniture is complemented by modern textures, such as brushed mortar walls, polished concrete walls and warm autumnal orange Kvadrat/Raf Simons textile upholstery.